How to Clone Hard Drive Using Command Prompt [Windows OS]

 Here, you can also adjust the partition size on the destination disk or tick "4k alignment" to improve the reading and writing speed of the SSD.

-✿ Copy without resizing partitions: The source disk configuration will be copied on the new disk with the same partitions size.
+Copy without resizing partitions: The source disk configuration will be replicated on the new disk, preserving the exact same partition sizes.

-✿ Fit partitions to the entire disk: The partitions on the source disk will occupy the entire destination disk.
+✿ Fit partitions to the entire disk: The partitions on the source disk will be copied to the destination disk, filling all available space on the destination disk.

-✿ Edit partitions on this disk: It allows you to adjust the size of the partition manually, and change the size as you like.
+✿ Edit partitions on this disk: It allows you to manually adjust and change the size of a partition as needed.

 Step 5.
 After returning to the main interface, check the pending operation and click "Proceed" to commit the operation.

-What's more, it has many other fantastic features like recovering deleted/lost partitions, cleaning up junk files from the computer, moving apps/folders from one drive to another, deleting large files to free up space, and more.
+This software has many fantastic features, including recovering deleted or lost partitions, cleaning up junk files from the computer, moving apps or folders from one drive to another, deleting large files to free up space, and more.